 - If there is a credit balance after the disbursement of all the semester financial aid, you will receive a deposit to your personal checking account, usually in three payments to you (33% of your expected semester refund at the end of three weeks of attendance; 33% at the end of seven weeks of attendance, and 33% at the end of twelve weeks of attendance).
 See the Financial Aid Refund page for additional information on the process and schedule.

-- Your federal student loans will be reported to, and tracked by, the National Student Loan Data System (NSLDS).
-Your federal student loans will be listed along with the name of the service company.
-In addition, there is a repayment estimator individualized to your loan debt at www.StudentLoans.gov
+- Your federal student loans will be listed along with the name of the service company, and repayment estimators individualized to your loan debt at www.StudentLoans.gov

 Federal Student Loan Tracking

 Your federal student loans records are tracked through all your college enrollment at all the colleges you attend, at one central location which you can access, using the same user ID and password used for your FAFSA.